Studies have shown that Internet users make up their minds about the quality of a website in just a 20th of a second of viewing a webpage!

 Salespeople have long known that the vast majority of people make emotional rather than rational decisions when buying something.
 The same is often true of our judgements about websites – we are not as rational as we’d like to think.

-Today’s Internet users are savvy and astute.
-They very quickly form a judgement of your website for trustworthiness.
+Today’s Internet users quickly form a judgement of a website for trustworthiness.

 B.J.Fogg [2.] who conducted extensive studies into web credibility at Standford University said:-